 \section{Introduction}

-In the electroweak scale, the Standard Model (SM) of particle physics has been remarkably successful in describing fundamental interactions.
-However, several questions remain unanswered, including the origin of neutrino masses, the nature of parity violation, and the possibility of lepton flavor violation (LFV).
-The Left-Right Symmetric Model (LRSM) offers a compelling framework to address some of these issues by expanding the SM gauge group to
+The Standard Model (SM) of particle physics has been remarkably successful in describing fundamental interactions at the electroweak scale.
+Nonetheless, several open questions remain, including the origin of neutrino masses, the nature of parity violation, and the possibility of lepton flavor violation (LFV).
+The Left-Right Symmetric Model (LRSM) offers a compelling framework to address these issues by extending the SM gauge group to

-and restoring left-right symmetry at higher energies\cite{Pati:1974yy,Mohapatra:1974gc,Mohapatra:1974hk,Senjanovic:1975rk}.
-In contrast to the canonical version based on triplet scalar fields, the Doublet Left-Right Symmetric Model (DLRSM) introduces a scalar sector consisting of a bidoublet $\Phi$ and two doublets $\chi_{L}$and $\chi_{R}$, which simplifies the scalar potential\cite{SENJANOVIC1979334}.
+restoring left-right symmetry at higher energies\cite{Pati:1974yy,Mohapatra:1974gc,Mohapatra:1974hk,Senjanovic:1975rk}.
+In contrast to the canonical version based on triplet scalar fields, the Doublet Left-Right Symmetric Model (DLRSM) introduces a scalar sector consisting of a bidoublet $\Phi$ and two doublets $\chi_{L}$ and $\chi_{R}$, which simplifies the scalar potential\cite{SENJANOVIC1979334}.

-The DLRSM provides a more economical alternative to the triplet LRSM, avoiding the presence of doubly charged scalars and their stringent constraints coming from colliders, flavor-changing neutral currents (FCNC), electric dipole moments (EDMs) and precision electroweak measurements \cite{Dev:2016dja,Bertolini:2014sua}.
-However, in the DLRSM the Majorana masses for neutrinos is typically not automatic and requires additional mechanisms such us the Inverse seesaw (ISS) which predicts right-handed neutrinos at the TeV scale \cite{Mohapatra:1986bd,Dev:2012sg}.
+Unlike the canonical LRSM, which relies on scalar triplets, the DLRSM provides a more economical alternative, avoiding the presence of doubly charged scalars, which are subject to stringent constraints from colliders searches, flavor-changing neutral currents (FCNC), electric dipole moments (EDMs) and precision electroweak measurements \cite{Dev:2016dja,Bertolini:2014sua}.

-Experimental evidence of neutrino oscillations explains neutrino masses, but in contrast to other fermions the neutrino mass scale is tiny.
-The most known explanation to this scale is given the seesaw (SS) mechanism type I. In this mechanism, right-handed neutrinos $\nu_{R}$ are added to the matter content of the SM and the Majorana mass term proportional to $M_{R}$ is available.
-As a consequence, in the case of three right-handed neutrinos, we obtain a $6\times6$ neutrino mass matrix $\mathcal{M}_{\nu}$.
-The seesaw approximation assumed a large scale for $\nu_{R}$, then in the limit $|m_{D}|\ll|M_{R}|$, the light neutrino mass matrix $\mathcal{M}_{\text{light}}$ is given by
+However, in the DLRSM, Majorana masses for neutrinos are not automatically and require additional mechanisms.
+One such mechanism is the inverse seesaw (ISS) which predicts right-handed neutrinos at low scale \cite{Mohapatra:1986bd,Dev:2012sg}.
+Neutrino oscillation experiments confirm that neutrinos have tiny masses, and the most widely accepted explanation is the Type-I see-saw mechanism.
+This introduces right-handed neutrinos $\nu_{R}$ and a large Majorana mass $M_{R}$, which in the case of three right-handed neutrinos, leads to a $6\times6$ neutrino mass matrix $\mathcal{M}_{\nu}$.
+In the limit $|m_{D}|\ll|M_{R}|$, the light neutrino mass matrix $\mathcal{M}_{\text{light}}$ is approximately